thecsw/memeinvestor_bot/README.md

 - `!ignore` - ignores the whole message.
 - `!help` - returns this help message.

-To invoke any command, type it in the comment sections of r/MemeEconomy
+To invoke a command, type it in the comment section of any r/MemeEconomy post.

 ## Getting started